YuqiGuo105/Portfolio/README.md

 - Navigation to the next project for seamless browsing experience.
 - Utilize Supabase as the database backend, enabling users to seamlessly manage their "Works" or "Blogs" directly through the Supabase console.
 - Parallax effect for project images.
+- Datalake to record visitor's operations for analysis.

 ## Getting Started